banskt/saik.at/content/blog/2020-12-05-wraith-prism-color-control-ubuntu.md

 2. [Wraith Master](https://serebit.com/posts/wraith-master-hits-version-1.1/).
 Open-source Linux-only RGB control application for the Wraith Prism, written in Kotlin.
 3. [cm-rgb](https://github.com/gfduszynski/cm-rgb).
 RGB control application for the Wraith Prism on Linux, Mac OS and Windows, written in Python and allows showing realtime CPU utilization.

-Quiet obviously, I used OpenRGB as it will at least have a single application for all RGB devices (I have plans to upgrade some components).
+I used OpenRGB as it will at least have a single application for all RGB devices if I plan to upgrade some components in the future.
 I used the USB connector for the RGB fan, because the RGB header on MSI MAG B550M Mortar motherboard is not yet supported by OpenRGB.
 Configuring OpenRGB from source requires the following dependencies:

 ```
 sudo apt install build-essential libusb-1.0-0-dev libhidapi-dev pkgconf
 ```

 Installing OpenRGB also requires [Qt5](https://www.qt.io/) - a framework for cross-platform software development.
-Installing Qt5 from the Ubuntu package manager is [easy]([Install QT on Ubuntu - Stackoverflow](https://stackoverflow.com/questions/48147356/install-qt-on-ubuntu))
+Installing Qt5 from the Ubuntu package manager is [easy](https://stackoverflow.com/questions/48147356/install-qt-on-ubuntu):
 ```bash
 sudo apt install qt5-default qtcreator
 ```

-However, I wanted to build Qt5 from source and have it as a separate module which can be called only when required (see details below).
-Then, I downloaded OpenRGB from the [gitlab repository](https://gitlab.com/CalcProgrammer1/OpenRGB) and built it using qmake in a different `openrgb-build` directory (I prefer to keep the build separate from the source).
+However, I often find pleasure in making things complicated, so I compiled Qt5 from source and kept it as a separate module which can be called only when required (see details below).
+This is absolutely not required, it only gave me a sense of keeping things cleaner.

+Then, I downloaded OpenRGB from the [gitlab repository](https://gitlab.com/CalcProgrammer1/OpenRGB) and built it using qmake in a different `openrgb-build` directory.
+I prefer to keep the build separate from the source.
 ```bash
 # clone from git; this should create a directory called 'OpenRGB'
 git clone https://gitlab.com/CalcProgrammer1/OpenRGB.git